TomasDanielExpositoTorre/simple-blockchain/README.md

 # Simple Blockchain

-An educational repository with simple python implementations and examples of the many modes of operation contained in blockchain.
+This is an educational repository with simple python implementations and CLI examples of the many modes of operation compatible with blockchain techonlogy.

 ## Installation